rhygg/NukeJS/docs/loader_cmd.md

-loaded | Emitted whenever a command is emitted | path: Path to Command File malformed | Emitted whenever a malformed command was found | path: Path to Command File executed | Emitted whenever a command is executed | command: Command name
+loaded | Emitted whenever a command is emitted | path: Path to Command File malformed | Emitted whenever a malformed command was found | path: Path to Command File executed | Emitted whenever a command is executed | command: Command name error | executed whenever an error occurs | command: Command Name; error: Error that was received